NoeticTools/Net2HassMqtt/readme.md

 #### Events

-Event entities are intended to trigger and event in Home Assistant and subscribe to an event on the model.
+Event entities are intended to trigger an event in Home Assistant and subscribe to an event on the model.

 For example, an event on model may look like: